 Internal joinery and kitchen fittings

 Repair category: 2

-Notes There is no railing on the staircase.
-This poses a potential health and safety issue, particularly if there are young children in the property.
+Notes No obvious significant defects were noted to internal joinery or kitchen fittings.
 The glazing in vulnerable positions is not kitemarked as toughened glass.
 This can be considered to be a Health and Safety risk, particularly where there are young children present.

+Chimney breast and fire places

+Repair category:

-No obvious significant defects were noted to internal joinery or kitchen fittings.
+Notes No obvious significant defects were noted to the chimney breasts or fireplaces.